History of the Spanish clitic pronouns

 (General estoria I, fol.
 238v)

-The common feature of proclisis attractors in Old Spanish is that they were syntactic elements that were highly integrated in clause structure: items like the negation marker, together with objects and other complements, are the basic syntactic building blocks of any language.
-In contrast, the elements that were ‘invisible’ for clitic linearization were syntactically peripheral, i.e. less tightly integrated in clause structure.
-This category includes items such as naturally preverbal locative or temporal adverbials, sentence-initial topics and the like, all items which can usually (though not always) be separated from the rest of the clause by an intonation break.
+The common feature of proclisis attractors in Old Spanish is that they are elements which are highly integrated into clause structure: items like the negation marker, along with objects and other complements, are the basic syntactic building blocks of any language.
+In contrast, the elements that were ‘invisible’ for clitic linearization were syntactically peripheral—that is, less tightly integrated into clause structure.
+This category includes items such as naturally preverbal locative or temporal adverbials, sentence-initial topics, and the like—elements that can usually (though not always) be separated from the rest of the clause by an intonation break.

 In the example below, the adverbial phrase otro dia is a peripheral element of the relevant kind.
-That is to say, it is not part of the clause’s core syntax, which is reflected in the fact that a pause can naturally be inserted after this element.
-As a consequence, it is invisible for clitic linearization purposes and the weak pronoun le comes after the verb enviaron, exactly as it would do if nothing preceded the verb:
+That is, it is not part of the clause’s core syntax, which is reflected in the fact that a pause can naturally be inserted after it.
+As a consequence, it is invisible for clitic linearization purposes, and the weak pronoun le appears after the verb enuiaron, exactly as it would if nothing preceded the verb:

 (7) Otro dia enuiaron le dezir que saliesse al campo a lidiar con ellos.